 But, on those rare occasions when I am up hours and hours before noon, what do I like my first meal of the day to be?
 Not pancakes, definitely, although Sam loves Belgian waffles and Alex loves pancakes and French toast.
 But if were just me having breakfast, I’d choose eggs.
 I love eggs.

 Sometime last week, I was up earlier than usual.
 I started cooking lunch but the meat would need hours to simmer so I thought I’d make breakfast for Speedy and myself while we waited for what was surely going to be a late lunch.
 I checked the freezer and the fridge and decided to use whatever bits and pieces there were left.
 There was a little bacon, an ear of corn and eggs.
 And scallions.
 I used them all.

-- Add the crisp onion slices.
+Add the fried shallots.
 Continue cooking, stirring all the while, until the eggs are fully set but still wet.

 Divide the scrambled eggs among the four toasted bread.
 Top with grated cheese and serve.